 What if you don’t see something you’ve heard?

 This medical terminology cheat sheet covers a lot of ground, but there will likely be times when you hear something unfamiliar.
-When that happens, don’t be afraid to ask for clarity.
+When you come across a medical term you don’t recognize, be sure to ask for clarity.
 Patient education is a huge part of a physician’s job.
 Doctors aim to foster an environment that generates dialogue.

 Having thoughtful conversations with your physician is about more than just gaining knowledge.
 In fact, engaging with your doctor could result in a healthier life.
 Some evidence shows the most engaged patients tend to have better outcomes.
 You’re your own best advocate.

-But what if you don’t have a doctor you see regularly?
-You’d be wise to start looking.
-Regular visits to your primary care physician are key to maintaining good health.
-Learn how you can find the right MD by reading our article “How to Choose a Doctor: What You Should Look for in a Primary Care Physician.”
+Learn how you can find the right provider by reading our article,“How to Choose a Doctor: What You Should Look for in a Primary Care Physician.”

 Want to work in the medical field?Learn More